-for enforcing waiting restrictions across the whole Council area.
+The Council introduced Decriminalised Parking Enforcement on 23rd January 2016.
+This provides the necessary powers for the Council to be responsible for enforcing waiting re-In particular, on-street parking problems are frequently associated with overflow parking strictions across the whole Council area.
 The introduction of DPE is the cumulative product of the other components of the parking strategy and will ensure that it operates as intended.

 Alongside the introduction of DPE, East Lothian Council will consider setting up Controlled Parking Zones in town centres and other locations where area wide parking management is required.
-The use of Controlled Parking Zones offers advantages in comparison to Resident Parking Schemes as it allows spaces in the area to be used by both residents and non-residents.
+The use of Controlled Parking Zones offers advantages in comparison to Resident Parking Schemes as it allows spaces in the area to be used by both residents and nonresidents.
 Where resident parking is required it is proposed that 25% of kerbside space is allocated to users with Residents Parking Permits.
 This enables those that do not take their car to work to leave it at home without being penalised whilst those that do move their car during the day will free up space for other people to use maximising the shared use potential of kerbside space.
 CPZs would only be active during defined hours with restrictions typically not being in place in the evening and weekends.